Sierra Student Coalition: Priority Campaign: The Campus Climate Challenge

 The Campus Climate Challenge is a project of more than 30 leading youth organizations throughout the U.S. and Canada which includes the Sierra Student Coalition.
-The Challenge encourages young people to organize on college campuses and high schools across Canada and the US to promote 100% clean energy policies at their schools.
+The Challenge encourages young people to organize on college campuses and high schools across Canada and the US to promote 100% sustainable energy policies at their schools.
 The goal of the Challenge is to grow a generation-wide movement to minimize global warming by reducing carbon emissions at their high schools and colleges.

-During the summer of 2007 the Sierra Student Coalition worked in partnership with the Sierra Club and the US Steelworks Union in New Hampshire and Iowa to reach out to citizens to call for action to cut carbon emissions 80% by 2050 and to create 2 million new jobs in a clean energy economy.
+During the summer of 2007 the Sierra Student Coalition worked in partnership with the Sierra Club and the US Steelworks Union in New Hampshire and Iowa to reach out to citizens to call for action to cut carbon emissions 80% by 2050 and to create 2 million new jobs in a sustainable energy economy.
 With the ReEnergizeUS campaign, the SSC held two major 5-day marches which culminated in rallies at Des Moines and Concord.